Hospitals

 Emergency departments (ERs) have seen significant increases in admissions for patients presenting with mental health concerns.
 In Michigan, psychiatric emergencies were the most common reason for ER visits from 2017-2020.
 Patients admitted for mental health concerns stay disproportionately longer than other patients, often because of factors outside of the ER (such as limited inpatient beds).
 This results in an enormous financial burden to hospitals and limits capacity to provide other emergency services.
 In many cases, these increases can be attributed to frequent admissions of a small portion of patients with SMI in need of more sustained intervention.

-AOT is designed to address the issue of non-compliance among individuals living with SMI, particularly those that cannot recognize that they are ill.
+AOT is designed to address the issue of non-compliance among people living with SMI, particularly those that cannot recognize that they are ill.
 Under Michigan law, the AOT process can be easily initiated by completing the same form used for involuntary hospitalization (PCM 201 "Petition for Mental Health Treatment").
 It can be submitted to the Probate Court for those being discharged home or sent along with the standard documentation for those being transferred to an inpatient psychiatric facility.

 Action steps for emergency rooms: